-The 2016 census states that 8.8% of the population in The City of Thunder Bay were immigrants.
+The 2016 census states that 8.8% of the population in The city of Thunder Bay were immigrants.
 The survey results showed that only 0.4% of individuals experiencing homelessness were immigrants.
-All of the immigrants have been in Canada for more than 15 years.
+All of the respondents who identified as immigrants, also identified they had been in Canada for more than 15 years.

-When asked about their sexual orientation, 6.5% of respondents identified as LGBTQ+.
+When asked about their sexual orientation, 6.5% of respondents identified as LGBQ2S+.
 In the 2014 Canadian Community Health Survey, 1.7% of the population reported to be homosexual, and 1.3% reported to be bisexual.
-Statistics on the LGTBQ population are often estimates and thought to be underreported, or focus specifically on youth for a number of reasons, "including the large percentage of 'out' youth compared to the adult population".
+Statistics on the LGBQ2S+ population are often estimates and thought to be underreported, or focus specifically on youth for a number of reasons, "including the large percentage of 'out' youth compared to the adult population".